gmkmanoj/vagrant-haproxy-lb-setup/README.md

 <h4>Getting Started</h4>

-These instructions will get you setup haproxy load balancer on your local machine.
+These instructions will get you setup haproxy load balancer on your local machine with help of vagrant and virtualbox.
 Here i used one haproxy server and two nginx web server haproxy : 10.11.11.100 nginx web1 : 10.11.11.101 nginx web2 : 10.11.11.102